-This banner was placed near the Paso del Norte bridge in Ciudad Juarez by a coalition of organizations, including the United Nations High Commissioner for Refugees in Mexico (ACNUR) and the International Organization on Migration, to provide basic information and phone numbers for individuals and families who are in Mexico due to the U.S.’s Migrant Protection Protocols (MPP), also known as Remain in Mexico.
-Under MPP, asylum seekers who arrived at the southern border of the U.S. in and after January 2019 were returned to Mexico to await their immigration proceedings, in contravention of the U.S.’s long-standing asylum laws.
-On February 19, 2021, the U.S. began to parole into the country certain groups of individuals who are or had been in MPP.
-However, many individuals and families with a legal right to seek asylum in the U.S. remain at risk in Mexico or in their home countries due to MPP and other harmful policies enacted by the U.S. government despite recent efforts to parole impacted individuals into the country.
+This banner was placed near the Paso del Norte bridge in Ciudad Juarez by a coalition of organizations, including the United Nations High Commissioner for Refugees in Mexico (ACNUR) and the International Organization on Migration, to provide basic information and phone numbers for individuals and families who are in Mexico due to the U.S.’s Remain in Mexico (RMX) policy.
+Under RMX, asylum seekers who arrived at the southern border of the U.S. in and after January 2019 were returned to Mexico to await their immigration proceedings, in contravention of the U.S.’s long-standing asylum laws.
+On February 19, 2021, the U.S. began to parole into the country certain groups of individuals who are or had been in RMX.
+However, many individuals and families with a legal right to seek asylum in the U.S. remain at risk in Mexico or in their home countries due to RMX and other harmful policies enacted by the U.S. government despite recent efforts to parole impacted individuals into the country.
 Photo: Megan McDonough.

 The Paso del Norte Bridge, also known as the Santa Fe bridge, is among the United States’ busiest border crossings.
 Individuals and families being paroled into the U.S. under the government’s current efforts to remedy the harm caused the Migrant Protection Protocols are processed through this port of entry.
 As our staff crossed this bridge to visit with partners in El Paso, however, they observed several groups of men and women being expelled to Mexico from the United States by U.S. immigration authorities.
 Photo: Jennifer Babaie.